VD44/Derivative-Trading-Algorithm-Monitor/README.md

 }
 ```

-And expects to recieve a response as such:
+The server should respond as such:
 ```typescript
 {
   status : 200, //this value should be constant